-UNAMA, 'Annual Report 2018', (pages 26-27), February 2019, url.
+63 UNAMA, 'Annual Report 2018', (pages 26-27), February 2019, url.
 64 UNAMA, 'Annual Report 2018', (pages 19), February 2019, url.

-&lt;sup>65 CAB, 'Country of Origin Report Afghanistan', (page 74), March 2019, url.
+65 CAB, 'Country of Origin Report Afghanistan', (page 74), March 2019, url.

-DFAT, 'Country Information Report Afghanistan', (para 3.45), 27 June 2019, url.
+66 DFAT, 'Country Information Report Afghanistan', (para 3.45), 27 June 2019, url.

-the Ministry of Justice have regularly been targeted by the Taliban.
-Judges, prosecutors and other judicial staff are also significant targets for the Taliban.
-To a lesser degree, employees of other ministries not involved directly in the fight against insurgents, have also been targeted; personal enmity or open statements against the Taliban could be seen as relevant circumstances in this regard.
-Other targeting by insurgents focuses on local district or provincial government officials...
+district or provincial government officials...
 Reports refer to abductions and parallel justice procedures for people suspected of working for the government or of being its supporters or spies ...
 There are reports of members of political groups considered by the Taliban as their enemies being killed (e.g. Hezb-e Islami, Jamiaat-e Islami party).
 They could, for example, be targeted at locations where they gather, such as at funerals and mosques ...
 There are also a number of reported attacks on community elders, who have been punished and killed by the Taliban because of a perceived support of the government...
 Parallel justice punishment of individuals accused of having family in the government is also documented ...
 The ISKP also systematically targets elders of communities who are suspected of cooperation with the government or the Taliban.'67

-- 5.3.12 The UNHCR Eligibility Guidelines indicated that relatives of government officials or the security forces have been subject to harassment, kidnappings, violence and killings.
+- 5.3.12 The UNHCR Eligibility Guidelines indicated that relatives of government officials or the security forces have been subject to harassment, kidnappings, violence and killings68.
 (See Family members). - 5.3.13 As regard those accused of spying against the Taliban, Ashley Jackson, in the ODI Report of June 2018: